mavam/gitdub/README.md

     USER="nobody"
     GROUP="nobody"

-Depending on the user/group you are going to run it under you may have to change `USER` and `GROUP` settings as well.
+Depending on the user/group you are going to run it under, you may have to change `USER` and `GROUP` settings as well.

 Make sure the script is executable: